PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Back in his shop, Boltac barred the door and retrieved the heavy lockbox from beneath the counter.
 It hadn't been a busy day, but in dribs and drabs the coins had piled up.
 He had sold a bit of lace here, a poultice there, it added up to a living.

 He poured the coins out on the counter.
 Then looked out the window and across the square.
 The boy was there and still unconscious.
-He thought about getting the kid in off the street, before someone stole the sword he had just given him.
-For an instant, Boltac thought about retrieving the blade, but then thought better of it.
-If Asarah came out and saw the kid with the sword, it would go half-way to getting Boltac back in her good graces.
+For an instant, Boltac thought about retrieving the blade.
+If the kid didn't wake up, surely someone would come along a steal it.
+But, if Asarah came out and saw the kid with the sword, it would go half-way to getting Boltac back in her good graces.
 But if she came out and caught Boltac taking the sword back... ergh, she'd never forgive him for that.
 Anyway, she was probably too busy fawning over that slumming aristocrat to tear herself away.
 That fop, throwing a gold coin away like it was nothing.
 Who did he think he was?
 Coins were for being careful with.
 For counting, for hoarding, for saving for a rainy day.

 Boltac divided the coins for the day's sales into three piles on his counter; gold, silver and copper.
 He quickly counted the copper coins and made a note of them in his ledger.
 With the silver coins he took more time.
 He used a set of weights and measures to make sure that not only the count was accurate, but also the total weight.